hansstimer/gopassphrase/README.md

 Not all websites accept passphrases, in which case you need a random password.

+The best way to decide how much security you need is by how much it would cost someone to break your password.

     bits	cost to break*
     ---		-------------
      15 	< USD 0.01
      30		< USD 0.01
      45		< USD 0.01
      60		USD 200
      75		USD 6.5M
      80 	USD 210M (NIST recommendation)
      90		USD 215B
     105		USD 7,000T
     * In 2013 assumes USD 0.01/trillion combinations, using custom ASICs and USD 0.10/KWH
     ** Cost should halve every 2 years, and it is reported that quantum computers wont make much difference for this kind of problem

 Suggestions for passwords:
 ---